Business routes of U.S. Route 83 in Texas: San Ygnacio

 Business US Route 83-N (Bus.
 US 83-N) is a business loop of US 83 that serves the town of San Ygnacio.

 Bus.
 US 83-N begins at an intersection with US 83 two blocks north of FM 3169.
 The highway travels in a western direction along Washington Avenue, briefly runs in a northern direction along Trevino Street, then turns east onto Uribe Street.
 Bus.
 US 83-N turns north onto Morelos Street, then turns northeast onto Santa Maria Avenue before ending at an intersection with US 83 near the San Ygnacio Community Center.

 The highway was designated in 1990 when Loop 88 was decommissioned.

 McAllen

 Business US Route 83-S (Bus.
 US 83-S) is a business loop of US 83 in the Lower Rio Grande Valley region.
 The highway serves as the main street for many communities in the area, such as McAllen, Mission, San Juan, Alamo, and more.
-This is the longest business loop in Texas, traveling almost 47 miles and is the third longest bannered US highway in the state; only US 90 Alternate and US 77 Alternate are longer.
+This is the longest business loop in Texas, traveling 51 miles and is the third longest bannered US highway in the state; only US 90 Alternate and US 77 Alternate are longer.

 The highway was designated in 1990 when Loop 374 was decommissioned.